reginawongg/course-activity-tracker/README.md

 # Course Discussion Tracker

 <h1>Introduction</h1>
 Welcome!
 This app can display a heatmap of your course discussion data fetched from Canvas.
-The following is just a sample of what one of my courses looks like.</br>
+The following is just a sample of what one of my courses looks like.
+The next steps will be to work with styling and deploy it onto Netifly</br>

 ![Image of Heatmap](https://github.com/reginawongg/course-activity-tracker/blob/master/demo.png)